PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/release_info/README.md

 #### 2.0.1
 - Package and Samples updgraded to use Steeltoe version 2.4.1 which resolved the issue https://github.com/SteeltoeOSS/steeltoe/issues/161
-- A package for Windows Authentication using Kerberos is added, including samples
+- A package for Windows Authentication using Kerberos is added, including a sample

 #### 2.0.1-rc1